debtcollective/dotorg-docker-wordpress/README.md

 ## Pull latest DB

+`brew install mysql@5.7`

+run the following command if brew doesn't add this to your path and mysqldump isn't found.
+Ensure the version numbers are the same.

+`brew info mysql@5.7`

+Then export the path as below from the mysql path output from brew info.

+`export PATH=/usr/local/Cellar/mysql@5.7/5.7.35/bin:$PATH`

 You will need to have an SSH key in order to connect to the database and set the path of the environment variable SSH_KEY_PATH to the proper location.
 If you are using doppler set the staging key path to `~/.ssh/dc_aws_test` and production key path to `~/.ssh/dc_aws_prod`

 This command will also be run in the initial `setup.sh` script but can be run separately to update the database: